pokt-network/libpoktroll-clients/README.md

 Installers are preferred as they only need to be run, whereas shared libraries **need to be renamed and saved to one of the OS's library search paths** (e.g. `/usr/lib/`, `/usr/local/lib/`, `~/.local/lib/`, etc.).
 Depending on your OS, the file extension will either be `.so`, `.dylib`, or `.dll` for linux, macOS, and Windows, respectively.

-To use linux as an example, the shared library would be named `libpoktroll_clients.so.0.1.0` and would need to be renamed to `libpoktroll_clients.so` and saved to any of the library search paths mentioned above.
+E.g.: For v0.1.0 x86_64 linux, `libpoktroll_clients-v0.1.0-amd64.so` -> `/usr/local/lib/libpoktroll_clients.so`

 ### Build

 To build from source, complete the [getting started](#getting-started-development-environment) section below, then run `sudo make install` or see the platform-specific sections below.

-As with downloaded shared libraries, following the platform-specific steps below will produce an OS/architecture-specific shared library, which will **need to be renamed and saved to one of the OS's library search paths**.
+As with downloaded shared libraries (see above), the steps outlined in the platform-specific sections below will produce an OS/architecture-specific shared library, which will **need to be renamed and saved to one of the OS's library search paths**.

-To use linux as an example, the shared library would be named `libpoktroll_clients.so.0.1.0` and would need to be renamed to `libpoktroll_clients.so` and saved to any of the library search paths mentioned above.
+E.g.: For v0.1.0 x86_64 linux, `libpoktroll_clients-v0.1.0-amd64.so` -> `/usr/local/lib/libpoktroll_clients.so`

 ## Getting started (development environment)
 ```bash